BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 2.pdf.md

 Where the approximations are based on the rescaling of modelled risks, the undertakings referred to in Article 122(3) of Directive 2009/138/EC shall demonstrate that the rescaling does not impair the outcome of the approximations.

-Where the time period of the risk measure used is different from the one provided in Article 101(3) of Directive 2009/138/EC, the undertakings referred to in Article 122(3) of that Directive shall take into account all of the
+Where the time period of the risk measure used is different from the one provided in Article 101(3) of Directive/EC, the undertakings referred to in Article 122(3) of that Directive shall take into account all of the
 following:

 (a) whether events are equally distributed over time and if not, how it is reflected in the approximations;